thoughtworks-jumpstart/jumpstart/software-engineering/functional-programming.md

 * programming ‎style
 * ‎mindset

-## Functions are First-Class Objects in Javascript
+## Functions are First-Class Objects in JavaScript

-In languages that support functional programming \(like Javascript, Ruby, Scala, etc\), functions are first-class objects, that means:
+In languages that support functional programming \(like JavaScript, Ruby, Scala, etc\), functions are first-class objects, that means:

 * They can be saved as variables
 * They can be passed to other functions as arguments